Date 08/02/2019 – 08/04/2019

 The Chiemgau Alps are located in the Eastern Alps straddling Tirol, Austria and Bavaria, Germany.

-The 100km trail consists of two loops through the southern Chiemgau, with the Rauschberg loop circling clockwise over 26 km and then a large 74km loop around the Hochfelln.
+The 100km trail consists of two loops through the southern Chiemgau, with the Rauschberg loop circling clockwise over 26km and then a large 74km loop around the Hochfelln.
 Large parts of the race are on narrow alpine hiking trails, so sure-footedness is a prerequisite.
-Numbers are limited to 150 runners.
-This is a requirement of the Nature Conservation Agency of Upper Bavaria, concerning the protected zone for grouse, plus the theme of the race: A run from runners for runners – small but beautiful!
+Numbers are limited to 150 runners, which is a requirement of the Nature Conservation Agency of Upper Bavaria, concerning the protected zone for grouse.
+Plus the theme of the race is A run from runners for runners – small but beautiful!

 You may switch between the two distances, of 100 km or 100 miles, but only if there are spaces in the other race.
 With this in mind, do let your support team know what you will need, and where!